 The clothing that Amish men and women wear is meant to reflect their faith and express their simplicity and humility.
 Males typically wear dark suits with pants that are held up by suspenders.
 For work, shoes are brown, while more formal occasions call for black shoes.
 Amish men are also seen wearing hats when outdoors.
 Men wear black felt hats or straw hats in warmer weather conditions.
 The hat’s dimensions reflect the wearer’s age and status within church groups.
 The Amish women and girls do not wear pants.
 Their wardrobe consists of full-skirted dresses in solid blue, brown, gray, or green.
 Over the dress they wear an apron, and a cape.
 When in public they wear black stockings, shoes, shawl, and a bonnet.

 When a barn needs to be constructed, Amish communities engage in what is called a barn-raising event.
-Because the building of a barn required more labor than a single family could muster, an entire community of people was typically called in to complete the task.
-The work was done largely by volunteers and would be completed in a matter of a few days, typically in June and July, which was the time between harvest and planting periods.
-The family that needed the barn would provide the materials, such as timber for construction.
-While the construction of a barn was a community effort, the resulting structure was owned by a single family.
+Because the building of a barn requires more labor than a single family can muster, an entire community of people is typically called in to complete the task.
+The work is done largely by volunteers and is completed in a matter of a few days, typically in June and July, which is the time between harvest and planting periods.
+The family that needs the barn provides the materials, such as timber for construction.
+While the construction of a barn is a community effort, the resulting structure was owned by a single family.
 In turn, that same family would participate in barn-raising events for other families.
-Men carried out the construction work while women brought food and children were brought to observe and learn so that they could participate in the future.
+Men carry out the construction work while women bring food and children are brought to observe and learn so that they can participate in the future.
 Barn raising is an ongoing tradition among modern Amish communities.